geopanag/IMINFECTOR/README.md

 [Weibo](https://aminer.org/influencelocality) datasets, and preprocesses them for curation and derivation of the network and the diffusion cascades.<br />
 To derive the MAG network and diffusion cascades, we employed the tables Paper, Paper References, Author, PaperAuthorAffiliation, Fields of Study, Paper Fields of Study from the official [MAG](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/).
 There is also an [open version](https://aminer.org/open-academic-graph).
-Add these datasets to "MAG/Init_data" and run mag_preprocessing.py<br />
+Add these datasets to "MAG/init_data" and run mag_preprocessing.py<br />

 ## Run
 The main function will derive and evaluate the seed sets of the two metrics and IMINFECTOR as well as the input for the baseline methods. <br />
-However, some the baselines need to be run separately from their original codes, found in these locations: <br /> [Credit Distribution and Simpath](https://www.cs.ubc.ca/~goyal/code-release.php) <br /> [IMM](https://sourceforge.net/p/im-imm/wiki/Home/)
+However, some of the baselines need to be run separately using their original codes, found in these locations: <br /> [Credit Distribution and Simpath](https://www.cs.ubc.ca/~goyal/code-release.php) <br /> [IMM](https://sourceforge.net/p/im-imm/wiki/Home/)